Equivariant Coarse (Co-)Homology Theories: Examples

 Now, there are two well-known generalizations of the Roe algebra.
 The first is the equivariant Roe algebra in the case that a countable discrete group $\Gamma$ acts properly and isometrically on the coarsely proper metric space $X$.
-Here one chooses in addition to the representation $\rho$ also a representation $u$ of the group $\Gamma$ on $H$ by unitaries such that $u(\gamma)\rho(f)u(\gamma)^*=\rho(\gamma\cdot f)$ for all $\gamma\in\Gamma$ and $f\in\Cz(X)$.
+Here one chooses in addition to the non-degenerate representation~$\rho$ also a representation $u$ of the group $\Gamma$ on $H$ by unitaries such that $u(\gamma)\rho(f)u(\gamma)^*=\rho(\gamma\cdot f)$ for all $\gamma\in\Gamma$ and $f\in\Cz(X)$.
 The triple $(H,\rho,u)$ is called a $\Gamma$-$X$-module.
 Then the equivariant Roe algebra $\Roe_\Gamma(X,\rho,u)$ is the norm closure of the \textCstar-algebra of all locally compact operators of finite propagation in $\Lin(H)$ that are equivariant with respect to $u$.
-Again, the $\K$-theory groups $\K_*(\Roe_\Gamma(X,\rho,u))$ are independent up to canonical isomorphism from the $\Gamma$-$X$-module $(H,\rho,u)$ if the latter has been chosen sufficiently large and then abreviated by $\K_*(\Roe_\Gamma(X))$.
+Again, the $\K$-theory groups $\K_*(\Roe_\Gamma(X,\rho,u))$ are independent up to canonical isomorphism from the $\Gamma$-$X$-module $(H,\rho,u)$ if the latter has been chosen sufficiently large and then abbreviated by $\K_*(\Roe_\Gamma(X))$.
 A detailed exposition about equivariant Roe algebras can be found in \cite{WillettYuHigherIndexTheory}.

 The second generalization is to introduce a (possibly graded) coefficient \textCstar-algebra $D$ into the Roe algebra, cf.\ \cite{HankePapeSchick,HigsonPedersenRoe,WulffTwisted}.
-This is done by replacing the Hilbert space $H$ by a right Hilbert module $\HilbertMod$ over $D$ and the representation $\rho$ is by adjointable operators on $\HilbertMod$.
-The $\K$-theory of the resulting \textCstar-algebra $\Roe(X,\rho,\HilbertMod;D)$ is again unique up to canonical isomorphism if $\rho$ and $\HilbertMod$ have been chosen large enough and denoted by $\Roe(X;D)$.
+This is done by replacing the Hilbert space $H$ by a right Hilbert module $\HilbertMod$ over $D$ and the non-degenerate representation $\rho$ is by adjointable operators on $\HilbertMod$.
+The $\K$-theory of the resulting \textCstar-algebra $\Roe(X,\rho,\HilbertMod;D)$ is again unique up to canonical isomorphism if $\rho$ and $\HilbertMod$ have been chosen sufficiently large and in this case $\rho$ will be ommited from the notation.
+Here, sufficient largeness means that $\HilbertMod\cong H\otimes D$ and $\rho=\rho'\otimes \id_D$ for an ample representation~$\rho'$ on a separable Hilbert space $H$ \cite[Definition 4.5]{HigsonPedersenRoe}.